Shotix/springboot-with-auth/README.md

 ### Configuration

-The application can be configured using the `application.properties` or `application.yml` file located in the `src/main/resources` directory.
+Configure the application in the `src/main/resources/application.properties` (or `application.yml`) file.
+This file controls the connection details, JWT secrets, and other application-specific parameters.

-### Authentication System
+### JWT Authentication and Token Management

-The application uses a dual token system for authentication:
+The authentication system uses two tokens for security:
 - **authToken**: Used for accessing protected endpoints.
-- **refreshToken**: Stored as a secure cookie and used to generate new `authToken` when it expires.
-The `refreshToken` is invalidated and regenerated upon use.
+- **refreshToken**: Stored as a secure cookie; it is used to generate a new `authToken` when the current one expires.
+This token is invalidated after use and regenerated.

+Note: Update JWT secrets using the provided `JwtSecretGenerator` utility before deployment.

 ### Guide for Users